-- Skype support is poor (general problem with proprietary protocols). - Implement payload analysis (e.g. voice quality). - Handle RTCP XS (RTP Control Extended) reports sent by telephony equipment (it contains calls information). - Implement new metrics such as MOS (Mean Opinion Score) and R-Factor, used to score traffic calls quality.
-The drawback is that most information (e.g. ITU E.411 recommendation) is proprietary and not freely available in the internet. - NetFlow/IPFIX are standard protocols but not suitable to carry CRD (Call Data Records) at least in terms of latency.
-Solution: threat CDRs as high-priority flows.
+- Skype/VoipStunt! support is poor (general problem with proprietary protocols). - Implement payload analysis (e.g. of popular H.264 codec). - Handle RTPC XS reports sent by telephony equipment (it contains calls information). - Implement new metrics such as MOS (Mean Opinion Score) and R-Factor, used to score traffic calls quality.
+The drawback is that most information (e.g. ITU E.411 recommendation) is proprietary and not freely available in the internet.